EU reviews reports of rare nerve disorder after AstraZeneca's COVID-19 shot

-(Reuters) -Europe’s medicines regulator said on Friday it was reviewing reports of a rare nerve-degenerating disorder in people who received AstraZeneca’s COVID-19 shots, as authorities worldwide aim for transparency over coronavirus vaccine safety.
+(Reuters) -Europe’s medicines regulator is reviewing reports of a rare nerve-degenerating disorder in people who received AstraZeneca’s COVID-19 shots, raising fresh questions about potential side-effects of the vaccine.

-As part of a regular review of safety reports for AstraZeneca’s vaccine, Vaxzevria, the safety committee of the European Medicines Agency (EMA) is analysing data provided by the company on cases of Guillain-Barre syndrome (GBS), it said.
+As part of a regular review of safety reports for the vaccine, Vaxzevria, the safety committee of the European Medicines Agency (EMA), is analysing data provided by AstraZeneca on cases of Guillain-Barre syndrome (GBS), it said on Friday, without specifying the number of cases.

+The Anglo-Swedish drugmaker did not immediately respond to a request for comment.

-The regulator’s heightened attention to the rare immune condition raises new questions about the potential side effects of COVID-19 vaccines after it found last month that the shots of AstraZeneca and U.S.-based Johnson & Johnson may have caused very rare blood clotting cases.
+The move comes after the EMA found last month that COVID-19 vaccines from both AstraZeneca and Johnson & Johnson may have caused very rare blood clotting cases.

-While the EMA has maintained that the benefits of the Anglo-Swedish drugmaker’s cheap and easily transportable vaccine in fighting the deadly pandemic outweigh any risks, several European countries have limited use to older age groups or suspended use altogether.
+While the regulator has said the benefits of AstraZeneca’s cheap and easily transportable vaccine in fighting the deadly pandemic outweigh any risks, several European countries have limited use to older age groups or suspended use altogether.

-The EMA said GBS was identified as a possible adverse event which needed to be specifically monitored during the vaccine’s conditional approval process, adding that it had requested more detailed data on the cases from AstraZeneca.
+The regulator said GBS was identified as a possible adverse event that needed to be specifically monitored during the vaccine’s conditional approval process, adding it had requested more detailed data on the cases from AstraZeneca.

 RARE CONDITION